tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/常见问题/功能相关_intl_en.md

 [](id:que1)
-### What is a `RoomID` in TRTC?
+### What is `RoomID` in TRTC?
 What is its value range?
-A `RoomID` (room ID) uniquely identifies a room and can range from 1 to 4294967295.
-You are responsible for maintaining and assigning the Room IDs of your applications.
+`RoomID` uniquely identifies a room and can range from 1 to 4294967295.
+You are responsible for maintaining and assigning the room IDs of your applications.

 [](id:que2)
-### What is a `UserID` in TRTC?
+### What is `UserID` in TRTC?
 What is its value range?
-A `UserID` (user ID) uniquely identifies a user in a TRTC application.
+`UserID` uniquely identifies a user in a TRTC application.
 It can contain letters (case sensitive), digits, and underscores, preferably not longer than 32 bytes.

 [](id:que3)
 ### How long is the lifecycle of a TRTC room?
 - The first user who enters a room is the owner of the room.
 Room owners cannot close rooms manually.
-- **In the call modes**, TRTC closes a room when all users exit the room.
+- **In call modes**, TRTC closes a room when all users exit the room.
-- **In the live streaming modes**, if the last user who exits a room is an anchor, TRTC will close the room immediately; if the user is audience, TRTC will close the room in 10 minutes.
+- **In live streaming modes**, if the last user who exits a room is an anchor, TRTC will close the room immediately; if the user is an audience member, TRTC will close the room after 10 minutes.
-- A user will be removed from a room 90 seconds after unexpected disconnection.
-If all users are unexpectedly disconnected, the room will be closed after 90 seconds. **The wait duration after an user is disconnected exceptionally will also be billed.**
+- A user is removed from a room 90 seconds after an unexpected disconnection occurs.
+If all users are disconnected, the room is closed after 90 seconds. **The waiting time after a disconnection occurs is also billed**.
 - If a user attempts to enter a room that does not exist, TRTC will automatically create a room with the ID entered.

 [](id:que4)